 Candidates are required to complete a course totalling at least 120 credit points made up of compulsory core subjects, elective subjects and a project.
 Compulsory subjects not offered in a particular year may be substituted by an equivalent subject approved by the appropriate Head of School.
-The course normally comprises one year of full-time study or two years of part-time study.
+The course normally comprises one year of fulltime study or two years of part-time study.

+Core subjects t . СР

-Core subjects GEOG9240 Principles of Geographic Information Systems GEOG9241 Advanced Geographic Information
+GEOG9240 Principles of Geographic Information Systems 15

-GEOG9241 Advanced Geographic Information
+GEOG9241 Advanced Geographic Information Systems or 15

-Systems or 12

-GEOG9280 Application and Management of
+GEOG9280 Application and Management of GIS or

-GIS or 12

-GMAT9604 Land Information Systems 12
+GMAT9604 Land Information Systems 15

-Elective subj ects
+Elective subjects CP

-COMP9311 Data Base Systems 12
+COMP9311 Data Base Systems 15

-ELEC9336 Digital Communication Networks 1 12
+ELEC9336 Digital Communication Networks 1 15

-GEOG9150 Remote Sensing Applications 12
+GEOG9150 Remote Sensing Applications 15

-GEOG9290 Image Analysis in Remote Sensing 12
+GEOG9290 Image Analysis in Remote Sensing 15

 GMAT9107 Special Topic in Geomatic

-Engineering B 12
+Engineering B 15

-GMAT9532 Data Acquisition and Terrain Modellin g 12
+GMAT9532 Data Acquisition and Terrain

+Modelling 15

-GMAT9600 Principles of Remote Sensing 1 2
+GMAT9600 Principles of Remote Sensing 15

-GMAT9606 Microwave Remote Sensing 12
+GMAT9606 Microwave Remote Sensing 15

-LIBS0815 Economics of Information Systems 10 LIBS0817 Information Storage and Retrieval Systems 15 Project 48
+LIBS0815 Economics of Information Systems 10

+LIBS0817 Information Storage and Retrieval

+Systems 15

+Project 30